 When cocaine is absorbed through the mucous membrane, the dopamine center of the brain is affected.
 This center controls the feeling of reward and motivation.
 If used often and long enough, cocaine — or any other drug — will produce that dopamine and make those feelings known.

-The continual use of cocaine and its effect on the dopamine levels means that individuals will have to increase their dosage to feel more.
+The continual use of cocaine and its effect on dopamine levels means that individuals will have to increase their dosage to feel more.
 It also means that past activities they found meaningful and fun are no longer effective in creating that dopamine.
 These activities will seem less interesting, and the individual will want to abuse substances instead.

-Women and Cocaine Addiction
+Women and Cocaine Addiction Treatment in Los Angeles, CA

 Women tend to become more dependent on cocaine than men, but why?
 Genetics plays an important factor, even accounting for nearly 50 percent of a person’s risk factor, but genetics doesn’t just pick on women.
 Men and women are equal in their likelihood to abuse stimulants.
 However, women become dependent on the drug and escalate more quickly in their addiction.